russellgrapes/telegram-bash-system-monitoring/README.md

 - **Reboot Detection**: Notifies when the server has been rebooted.
 - **Load Averages**: Allows for user-defined thresholds or auto-generated thresholds based on hardware.
 - **Comprehensive Monitoring**: Monitors CPU, RAM, Disk, and CPU temperature with user-defined thresholds.
-- **SSH Session Monitoring**: Monitors new SSH login sessions with the ability to exclude IPs or IP ranges.
+- **SSH, SFTP Session Monitoring**: Monitors new SSH, SFTP login sessions with the ability to exclude IPs or IP ranges.
 - **Maintenance Mode**: Utilizes a lock file that can be controlled from other scripts to prevent alerts during maintenance.
 - **Fast and Slow Monitoring Intervals**: Separates metrics into fast and slow checks for tailored alert responsiveness.
 - **CLI Feedback**: Provides status and notifications in the command-line interface (CLI).